QuanPhanguyen/quanphanguyen.github.io/_posts/read_sf_plf/2023-11-13-writing-04-nimi.md

 “Không có gì quan trọng hơn hạnh phúc của con.”

-Không có gì, or khoong cos gif when typed using a United States keyboard layout, or it was nothing when used as a phrase on its own after you thank your parents for doing something for you, or nothing is more important when combined with two topics as the first half of a sentence, or the start of my parent's rebuttal to me when I argued with them that it was time for me to pick up a shift at Lucky’s to contribute to our piling bills, is something I’ve fixated on my entire life.
+*Không có gì*, or *khoong cos gif* when typed using a United States keyboard layout, or *it was nothing* when used as a phrase on its own after you thank your parents for doing something for you, or nothing is more important when combined with two topics as the first half of a sentence, or the start of my parent's rebuttal to me when I argued with them that it was time for me to pick up a shift at Lucky’s to contribute to our piling bills, is something I’ve fixated on my entire life.

 On its own, it would never mean nothing is more important because we consider that phrase, even here in the States, to be incomplete.